The Light Project is a diverse group of people with a big heart to let others have a real experience of Jesus!

 ‘Evangelism has for too long, been neglected in academic circles – for me, the simplicity and wonder of the Good News of Jesus should always go hand in hand with a rich creativity and the wisdom of an enquiring and curious mind.

 I lived in France for many years and my wife and kids are Franglais – I love food, wine, meeting new people and seeing new things.
 I have a taste for life and a heart for those seeking it.
-Currently doing a Professional Doctorate, I lecture in history and sociology and enjoy mostly walking the city streets and letting people know how God feels about them in creative ways.
+Currently doing a Professional Doctorate and pioneering a group of modern-day friars, I enjoy mostly walking the city streets and letting people know how God feels about them in creative ways.